SShuddho/neutronics-alfred/README.md

 [View Portfolio](https://SShuddho.github.io/neutronics-alfred)

-Below is your updated **Overview** section formatted as Markdown for the `README.md` file, with the key analyses presented as a numbered list to match your provided text.
-The content remains unchanged, ensuring the mention of flux normalization and all other details are preserved.

 ## Overview
 This project presents an elementary neutronics analysis of the Advanced Lead-cooled Fast Reactor European Demonstrator (ALFRED), designed as a demonstrator for the European Lead-cooled Fast Reactor (ELFR), a GEN-IV nuclear reactor.